More retailers in Singapore turning to short-term leases to manage costs, stay flexible

 Even so, more landlords are embracing this model.

-At Clarke Quay, for instance, certain units are now designated for pop-up concepts, alongside niche ventures like a dog grooming and swimming gym.
+At CQ @ Clarke Quay mall, for instance, certain units are now designated for pop-up concepts, alongside niche ventures like a dog grooming and swimming gym.

 Ms Evelyn Soh, general manager of CQ @ Clarke Quay and Funan, said the approach helps keep the retail environment vibrant and diverse.